Move Up Guidelines

 4. Unsportsmanlike conduct on the ranges or tournament grounds by competitors will not be tolerated.

-1. Any incident of unsportsmanlike conduct will be reported to the Tournament Director who will file a report with ASA Administration to decide if it will be referred to the Competition Committee.
-The first offense upheld will result in disqualification of the shooter from the event.
-A second offense will result in a suspension for the remainder of the season with no refund of entry fees paid and will be required to request reinstatement in writing to the Competition Committee prior to returning to competition.
+1. Any incident of unsportsmanlike conduct will be reported to the Tournament Director who will consult with ASA Administration to decide if it will be referred to the Competition Committee for appropriate disciplinary action.
+If the committee determines that an offense results in a disqualification or a suspension, there will be no refund of entry fees paid.
+A suspension will require a request for reinstatement in writing to the Competition Committee prior to returning to competition.

 2. Verbal abuse directed at tournament officials, other shooters or spectators will result in immediate disqualification of the shooter from the tournament and a referral to the Competition Committee for further action.

-4. Any competitor rightfully suspended from ASA competition at any level will be suspended from ASA competition at all levels.
+4. Any competitor rightfully suspended from ASA competition at any level, and confirmed by ASA Administration, will be suspended from ASA competition at all levels.
 The suspension and reasons will be communicated to the ASA Federation and the National Office.
 To be reinstated a competitor must submit a request in writing to the Competition Committee.

 5. Any competitor suspended for cause by another National Archery Association that is recognized as an ASA Partner by cooperating on rules, policies and/or event scheduling will be subject to suspension at all ASA competition levels for the duration of their suspension by that Association.